asechnaya/ibit/qa documents/bug_list.b.md

 * Critical [the bug does not allow to archive main goal, no workaround, affects business goals]
   * You can't log in as a korean user: when loging there an error instead of payment page
   * Chinese user could not succeed in payment (proceed button does not lead anywhere)
+  * Bonus check does not add x2 when the entered sum is small < 10